Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pathological conditions of the nasal cavity (inflammation, tumors, traumatic injuries) virtually without exception affect her venous system, which is reported through anastomoses with the venous system of the brain.
-These anastomoses often serve as ways of bringing into the last pathological elements from the foci of infection of the nasal cavity (microorganisms, purulent emboli, tumor cells, etc.), which determine the nature and forms of the lesions of the venous system of the brain.
-The main conductor of the infection from the nasal cavity to the venous system of the brain are the rinoopthalmo-cerebral anastomoses, through which the infection first enters the cerebral veins, then into the venous sinuses of the brain and into the veins of the meninges.
+Pathological conditions of the nasal cavity (inflammation, tumors, traumatic injuries) almost without exception affect its venous system, which communicates with the venous system of the brain via anastomoses.
+These anastomoses often serve as pathways for the introduction of pathological elements from foci of infection in the nasal cavity (microorganisms, purulent emboli, tumor cells, etc.), which determine the nature and forms of the resulting lesions of the venous system of the brain.
+The main conductor of infection from the nasal cavity to the venous system of the brain are rhino-ophthalmocerebral anastomoses, through which the infection first enters the cerebral veins, then the venous sinuses of the brain and the veins of the meninges.

 The veins of the brain are divided into superficial and deep.
-The superficial veins go in the brain material radially in the direction of the convectional surface of the brain, forming a venous pial network from which larger veins are formed that flow into the venous sinuses formed by the dura mater.
+The superficial veins run radially in the brain matter towards the convexital surface of the brain, forming a venous pial network, from which larger veins are formed, flowing into the venous sinuses formed by the dura mater.

-Thrombophlebitis of the veins of the brain occurs in persons suffering from phlebitis of the veins of the extremities and pelvic organs, with purulent processes in the small pelvis and extremities, with purulent meningitis.
-The clinical picture is characterized by a subfebrile condition with periodic body temperature rises of up to 38-39 ° C, characteristic of septic fever, a headache worse in the supine position, head noise, dizziness, nausea, sometimes vomiting, temporary swelling under the eyes, apathy, comparative state.
-From focal symptoms, convulsive seizures, hemi and monoparesis are observed.
-On the fundus there is congestive edema and veins.
-The pressure of the cerebrospinal fluid is increased, it determines a small cytosis, sometimes a small amount of red blood cells, a moderately increased amount of protein.
+Thrombophlebitis of the veins of the brain occurs in individuals suffering from phlebitis of the veins of the extremities and pelvic organs, with purulent processes in the small pelvis and extremities, with purulent meningitis.
+The clinical picture is characterized by subfebrile temperature with periodic increases in body temperature to 38-39 ° C, typical of septic fever, headache, worsening in the lying position, tinnitus, dizziness, nausea, sometimes vomiting, transient swelling under the eyes, apathy, stupor, sometimes a soporous state.
+Focal symptoms include seizures, hemi- and monoparesis.
+In the fundus - congestive edema and varicose veins.
+The pressure of the cerebrospinal fluid is increased, slight cytosis is determined in it, sometimes a small number of erythrocytes, the amount of protein is moderately increased.

-Diagnosis of cerebral venous thrombophlebitis presents great difficulties, especially in the presence of purulent processes in the paranasal sinuses and to a lesser degree in the middle ear, since in the latter case septic thrombophlebitis of the sinuses, in particular sigmoid, are more often observed.
-Suspicion of the presence of thrombosis of the cerebral veins should occur with concomitant thrombophlebitis of the extremities, acute inflammatory processes in internal organs, general infection.
+Diagnosis of cerebral vein thrombophlebitis is very difficult, especially in the presence of purulent processes in the paranasal sinuses and, to a lesser extent, in the middle ear, since in the latter case septic thrombophlebitis of the sinuses, in particular the sigmoid, is more often observed.
+Suspicion of the presence of cerebral vein thrombosis should arise in the presence of concomitant thrombophlebitis of the extremities, acute inflammatory processes in the internal organs, and general infection.

-Thrombosis of superficial veins of the brain.
-The superficial veins of the brain collect blood from the convolutions of the dorsal-lateral, medial surfaces of the cerebral hemispheres and merge into the upper sagittal sinus.
-The overwhelming majority of cases of venous thrombosis are observed in the postpartum period, but cases when this disease occurs in purulent processes in the paranasal sinuses and on the face are not uncommon.
+Thrombosis of the superficial veins of the brain.
+The superficial veins of the brain collect blood from the convolutions of the dorsal-lateral, medial surfaces of the cerebral hemispheres and flow into the superior sagittal sinus.
+The overwhelming majority of cases of thrombosis of the superficial veins are observed in the postpartum period, however, there are frequent cases when this disease occurs with purulent processes in the paranasal sinuses and on the face.

 The clinical picture is characterized by general clinical signs of an infectious disease and certain neurological symptoms.
-The disease begins with the onset of a headache and an increase in body temperature, then the pain intensifies, nausea and vomiting appear.
-In the blood - a typical picture of a purulent-inflammatory process, in the spinal cord fluid - elements of an inflammatory reaction.
-General cerebral symptoms are manifested in a disorder of consciousness, sometimes with psychomotor reactions.
-Focal symptoms are manifested by paresis or paralysis of the limbs, aphasia, focal or general epileptic seizures, etc. As a rule, these symptoms are "flickering" and migratory in nature, which is explained by the transient mosaic process that passes from one group of veins to another.
-The morphological substrate that causes these symptoms is hemorrhagic infarctions in the gray and white matter of the brain, intracerebral and subarachnoid hemorrhages, ischemia and cerebral edema as a result of emerging venous stasis.
-With lumbar puncture, blood can be detected in the cerebrospinal fluid.
+The disease begins with headache and fever, then the pain intensifies, nausea and vomiting appear.
+In the blood - a typical picture of a purulent-inflammatory process, in the cerebrospinal fluid - elements of an inflammatory reaction.
+General cerebral symptoms are manifested by impaired consciousness, sometimes with psychomotor reactions.
+Focal symptoms are manifested by paresis or paralysis of the limbs, aphasia, focal or general epileptic seizures, etc. As a rule, these symptoms are "flickering" and migrating, which is explained by the transient mosaic nature of the process, moving from one group of veins to another.
+The morphological substrate that causes the occurrence of the above symptoms are hemorrhagic infarctions in the gray and white matter of the brain, intracerebral and subarachnoid hemorrhages, ischemia and cerebral edema as a result of venous congestion.
+Blood may be detected in the cerebrospinal fluid during a lumbar puncture.

-Thrombosis of the deep veins of the brain.
-Deep, or internal, veins of the brain are composed of villous and thalamostrian veins, which collect blood from the basal ganglia of the brain, transparent septum, plexus of the lateral ventricles and flow into the large vein of the brain.
-A large vein of the brain takes blood from the sphenoid vein and the veins of the cerebellum - the lower, upper and anterior, merges into a straight sine.
+Deep vein thrombosis of the brain.
+The deep, or internal, veins of the brain are composed of the villous and thalamostriate veins, which collect blood from the basal ganglia of the cerebrum, the transparent septum, the plexuses of the lateral ventricles and flow into the great vein of the brain.
+The great vein of the brain receives blood from the sphenoid vein and the veins of the cerebellum - inferior, superior and anterior, flows into the straight sinus.

 The clinical picture is characterized by a particularly severe course.
-The symptomatology corresponds to the signs of the lesion of those structures of the brain from which blood is collected into this vein.
-Patients usually quickly fall into a coma, sharply expressed cerebral events, dominated by signs of damage to stem and subcortical structures.
-Intravital diagnosis is extremely difficult, because the clinical picture has much in common with hemorrhagic stroke.
+The symptoms correspond to the signs of damage to those structures of the brain from which blood is collected in this vein.
+Patients usually quickly fall into a comatose state, general cerebral phenomena are sharply expressed, signs of damage to the stem and subcortical structures dominate.
+Lifetime diagnostics are extremely difficult, since the clinical picture has much in common with hemorrhagic stem stroke.

-The diagnosis is based on taking into account the concomitant foci of infection - thrombophlebitis limbs, inflammatory foci in areas rich in venous plexuses, for example in the abdominal cavity or pelvis (after abortion or in the postpartum period), as well as inflammatory processes in the paranasal sinuses, on the face, in the auricular a region with a well-developed network of anastomoses with the venous system of the brain.
-Differential diagnosis is carried out with regard to hemorrhagic or ischemic stroke, purulent meningitis, cerebral abscess, breakthrough of cysticerci into the ventricles of the brain, etc.
+The diagnosis is based on the consideration of concomitant foci of infection - thrombophlebitis of all extremities, inflammatory foci in areas rich in venous plexuses, such as in the abdominal cavity or small pelvis (after an abortion or in the postpartum period), as well as inflammatory processes in the paranasal sinuses, on the face, in the auricular area, which have a well-developed network of anastomoses with the venous system of the brain.
+Differential diagnostics are carried out in relation to hemorrhagic or ischemic stroke, purulent meningitis, brain abscess, rupture of cysticercus into the ventricles of the brain, etc.

 What do need to examine?